 How Much Are Misprint Error Pokemon Cards Worth?

-When it comes to valuing Pokemon cards, rarity plays a big role.
+When it comes to valuations, the rarity of the plays a big role.

 If you’re lucky enough to own a misprint card, most of the time, it will be worth more than the correctly printed card.

-Collectors flock to own ‘low population’ cards, and if there is a genuine print error, this can mean there are very few in existence, therefore inflating the value.
+Collectors flock to own the rarest Pokemon cards that are in ‘low population, and if there is a genuine print error, this can mean there are very few in existence, therefore inflating the value.

 Misprint cards come in many forms.
 For example: